Planning to make COVID-19 vaccine ready for all says PM Modi

 ''In Europe, America and other countries, the number of cases have seen a hike yet again after seeing a reduction.
 We should continue to be careful and not be callous until the vaccine of the virus is created,'' PM said.

 ''Several versions of vaccines are being worked upon in India as well.
 Some of them are at advanced stage.
-The government is also working to prepare the nation to ensure that the vaccine reaches every India as soon as possible,'' Modi said.
+The government is also working to prepare the nation to ensure that the vaccine reaches every Indian as soon as possible,'' Modi said.

 Prime Minister Modi said that the people have to continue to adhere to the Covid-appropriate behaviour and norms till the vaccine arrives.